muety/wakapi/README.md

 ![Wakapi screenshot](https://anchr.io/i/bxQ69.png)

-If you like this project, please consider supporting it 🙂.
-You can donate either through [buying me a coffee](https://buymeacoff.ee/n1try) or becoming a GitHub sponsor.
-Every little donation is highly appreciated and boosts the developers' motivation to keep improving Wakapi!
+## 📬 **User Survey**
+I'd love to get some community feedback from active Wakapi users.
+If you like, please participate in the recent [user survey](https://github.com/muety/wakapi/issues/82).
+Thanks a lot!

-## 👀 Hosted Service
+## 👀  Demo
 🔥 **New:** Wakapi is available as a hosted service now.
 Check out **[wakapi.dev](https://wakapi.dev)**.
 Please use responsibly.

 To use the hosted version set `api_url = https://wakapi.dev/api/heartbeat`.
 However, we do not guarantee data persistence, so you might potentially lose your data if the service is taken down some day ❕